alephium/www/src/content/news/do-we-really-need-more-centralized-l1s/index.md

 Alephium is launching its own Core dApp as a **native growth engine** and **definitive proof-of-concept**.
 Once launched, it will enter a new economic model where infrastructure, economics, and governance are properly **aligned**.

 In this new system, there will also be more **involvement from DAOs**.
 Alephium DAOs will put marketing and development resources where they belong: in community hands.
-No boardroom votes, no Cap Table politics, just directed **momentum toward adoption**.
+No boardroom votes, no cap table politics, just directed **momentum toward adoption**.
 That’s how decentralized networks can **scale their influence**.

 ## Your Coin, Working for You